 Our net revenue and operating results normally fluctuate as a result of seasonal variations in our business, principally due to changes in enrollment.
 Student population varies as a result of new enrollments, graduations, and student attrition.
 The majority of our traditional ground students do not attend courses during the summer months (May through August), which affects our results for our second and third fiscal quarters.
 Since a significant amount of our campus costs are fixed, the lower revenue resulting from the decreased ground student enrollment has historically contributed to lower operating margins during those periods.
 As we increased the relative proportion of our online students during the past few years, this summer effect lessened.
-However, it is our intent to continue to increase the number of ground traditional students during the next few years.
+However, during the past year we increased, and over the next few years we intend to continue to increase, the relative proportion of our students that are ground traditional students.
 Thus, we expect this summer effect to become more pronounced in future years.
 Partially offsetting this summer effect in the third quarter has been the sequential quarterly increase in enrollments that has occurred as a result of the traditional fall school start.
 This increase in enrollments also has occurred in the first quarter, corresponding to calendar year matriculation.
 In addition, we typically experience higher net revenue in the fourth quarter due to its overlap with the semester encompassing the traditional fall school start and in the first quarter due to its overlap with the first semester of the calendar year.
 A portion of our expenses do not vary proportionately with these fluctuations in net revenue, resulting in higher operating income in the first and fourth quarters relative to other quarters.
 We expect quarterly fluctuation in operating results to continue as a result of these seasonal patterns.